ArminBaz/Cifar-Pytorch/README.md

 ### Introduction
 The main objective is to get practice with Pytorch.
 To do this I am creating different well known models and applying each one to the Cifar10 dataset. <br>

-Because I don't have access to a GPU, I am training these models using Google Colab (Thank you Google) for 100 epochs
+Because I don't have access to a GPU, I am training these models using Google Colab (Thank you Google) for 100 epochs <br>

+Also, because I don't feel like training models all day.
+I decided that I would cut the training once the model achieves ~90% training accuracy.
+Obviously, this is not the best way to compare models, but I think it is still interesting nonetheless and seeing the differences in training speed should be enough of an indicator at how well the model is able to generalize complex data.

 ### Requirements
 * python 3.7